jgwaugh/freqseq/notes.md

 ### Case 1:  $p_t > p_c$

 Here, $d$  becomes $d(n) = n(2p - 1) + d$.
 For ease of
 computation, take the integer part of this number.
 For sufficeintly large experiments, this won't impact the results too much.
-Further work should study how the change in coordinate system impacts test behavior.
+Further work should study how this approximation impacts test behavior.

 We care about when the walk crosses the *upper bound*, so we define our constraints based on $\frac{n + d(n)}{2}$ conversions in the **treatment group**.